amandaharlin/norman-ppe-squad/_data/blog/2020-04-07-get-involved.md

 ### Production focused group [(Norman / OKC PPE Squad)](https://www.facebook.com/groups/1304999819692768/)

-This group is only for those making or consuming items, after designs are approved by health care providers for use in their areas.
+This group is only for local makers actively producing PPE or local organizations requesting PPE.
 It is focused on production, logistics, and organization.

 ### Design and discussion [(Norman / OKC PPE Thinkers and Talkers)](https://www.facebook.com/groups/217912735946956/)